 At the DANA & IVAN CERNY FOUNDATION, we have made it our mission to do our part to fight this crisis.
 Every week, we survey different dive sites within our area to confront this menace.
 Armed with bags, gloves, and motivation, we clean our beloved dive sites, beaches, and coasts regularly and report everything to keep track of the menace.

 Each clean-up is an opportunity to make an impact!
 We encourage all beach lovers, divers, and snorkelers to bring a trash bag with them to make a difference.
-Even small, every clean-up and every trash count!
+Even small, every cleanup and every piece of trash out of our coasts counts!

 These events serve as a platform to educate and raise awareness within the community.
 We firmly believe that informed individuals make conscious choices, empowering them to contribute to a sustainable future.
 By spreading awareness on responsible waste disposal, the dangers of single-use plastics, and the importance of recycling, we aim to help shape a community deeply committed to environmental preservation.